hayzedDev/istrategy_assessment_test/docs/integration_guide/README.md

 # Payment Processing API Documentation

-Welcome to the documentation for our Payment Processing API.
+Welcome to the documentation for my Payment Processing API.
 This guide will help you understand how to integrate with our payment system.

 ## Table of Contents